 The first book about origami was Sembazuru Orikata (Thousand Crane Folding) written by Akisato Rito and published in 1797.
 This book was more about cultural customs than a series of instructions, however.
 There is a traditional story in Japan that says if a person folds 1,000 paper cranes, they will be granted one special wish.

 Akira Yoshizawa is often known as the "grandmaster of origami."
 Born in 1911, he first learned origami as a child.
 In his 20s, he used his knowledge of origami to teach new employees in the factory where he worked on the geometry concepts needed to complete their jobs.
 In 1954, Yoshizawa published Atarashi Origami Geijutsu (New Origami Art).
 This work established the basis for the symbols and notations that we use today when describing how to fold a particular model.
 It was also the catalyst that turned Yoshizawa into an origami superstar.
 He spent the rest of his life serving as a sort of "cultural ambassador" for Japan as he brought greater awareness of origami techniques to the rest of the world.

 Yoshizawa passed away in 2005, but it is estimated that he created over 50,000 different figures during his lifetime.
 Unfortunately, only a few hundred of these models were ever officially documented in his published origami books.
 Yoshizawa also pioneered the popular wet-folding origami technique, which involves spraying paper with a fine mist of water in order to create folds with a rounder and more sculpted appearance.
-A great book featuring his work is called 'Akira Yoshizawa' and was published September 2016, you can buy it here.
+A great book featuring his work called "Akira Yoshizawa" was published in September 2016.